Cars · Resale guide

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST Look at the rubber pads on the brake and accelerator pedals.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look at the rubber pads on the brake and accelerator pedals.
 An odometer can be rolled back, but pedal wear cannot be faked.
-Pedals with 30,000 km should have clear grooves/texture.
-If the pedals are smooth, shiny, or worn flat, the car has done significantly more kilometres—likely over 1 lakh km.
-If you see brand new pedal rubbers on a 3-4 year old car, someone likely replaced them to hide real usage, which could cost you ₹50,000-₹1,00,000 in unexpected repairs later.
+Pedals with 30,000-40,000 km should still have clear grooves/texture.
+If pedals are smooth, shiny, or worn flat, the car has done significantly more kms—potentially 80,000-1,00,000 km.
+Brand new pedal rubbers on a 3-4 year old car mean someone replaced them to hide real usage, a ₹50,000-₹1,50,000 potential fraud.

-THE STEERING WHEEL WEAR TEST Run your hands around the steering wheel, specifically at the 10 and 2 o’clock positions.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
 These spots wear first from daily grip.
-A genuinely low-km car will have uniform texture all around.
-If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
-A worn steering wheel indicates heavy use, which could translate to ₹30,000-₹70,000 in worn-out suspension or engine components.
+A genuinely low-km car has uniform texture all around.
+If 10 and 2 are smoother/shinier than the 6 o’clock position, the car has been driven a LOT regardless of odometer—potentially an extra ₹40,000-₹1,00,000 in wear you’re not paying for.

-THE DOOR HINGE SAG TEST Open each door about halfway and gently lift the outer edge upward.
+THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
 There should be almost no play.
-Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s door, that specific door was likely replaced.
-Replacing or repairing hinges can cost ₹5,000-₹15,000 per door.
+Saggy hinges mean heavy use (thousands of open/close cycles) or the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, that door was likely replaced—a hidden accident repair that could cost ₹20,000-₹50,000 to fix properly.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST If you can, use a paint thickness gauge (available for ₹500-₹1,000 on Amazon) across every panel.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Use a paint thickness gauge (₹500-₹1,000 on Amazon) across every panel.
 Factory paint is typically 100-130 microns.
-Readings above 200 microns usually mean the panel has been repainted due to an accident.
-If you don’t have a gauge, use a small fridge magnet—it will stick weaker, or not at all, to repainted surfaces due to the extra paint/filler layer.
-Pro tip: always check the ROOF.
-Nobody repaints the roof unless there was a serious accident, which could mean ₹1,00,000+ in hidden structural damage.
+Readings above 200 microns mean the panel has been repainted (accident).
+If you don’t have a gauge, use a fridge magnet—it sticks weaker to repainted surfaces due to extra paint/filler layers.
+Pro tip: check the ROOF.
+Nobody repaints the roof unless there was a serious accident—a major red flag for ₹50,000-₹2,00,000 in repair costs.

-THE OBD2 SCANNER TEST Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner (like ELM327).
-Plug it into the port under the dashboard (usually near the driver’s footwell), and use a free app like Torque or Car Scanner on your phone.
-The ECU stores the real odometer reading and hidden error codes.
+THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a Bluetooth OBD2 scanner (like ELM327), plug it into the port under the dashboard, and use a free app like Torque or Car Scanner.
+The ECU often stores the real odometer reading and hidden error codes.
 If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
-Clearing error codes doesn’t remove them from the ECU’s history.
-This test can save you lakhs of rupees by revealing engine, transmission, or sensor faults that cost ₹10,000-₹50,000 to fix.
+Also, check for “pending” or “permanent” error codes, which can indicate underlying engine or electrical issues that might cost ₹10,000-₹1,00,000 to resolve.

 Common Scams to Watch For (India 2026)